dronecan/dronecan.github.io/Implementations/Libuavcan/index.md

 {% include lightbox.html url="figures/libuavcan_data_flow.png" title="Libuavcan data flow" thumbnail=true %}

+NOTE: Libuavcan is not recommended for new implementations.
+Please use libcanard with the new canard C++ interface.
+Using libcanard results in a much lighter weight implementaion, reducing flash usage, memory and CPU

 Libuavcan is a portable, cross-platform library written in C++ with minimal dependency on the C++ standard library.
 It can be compiled by virtually any standard-compliant C++ compiler and can be used on virtually any architecture/OS.
 Libuavcan is free to use for anyone under the terms of the MIT open source license.